Putting the Color Back In Comics, Part One: A Pictorial Evolution of Comics Diversitycsudhbulletin April 9, 2021 1 COMMENT

 Black Lightinng (1977) was originally going to be the Black Bomber, a white supremacist who would turn Black under stress.
 In probably the second wisest decision in comic book diversity history, writer Tony Isabella, who had previously worked on Luke Cage, was asked to fix the character before going to print.
 Isabella convinced the editors to use Black Lightning, a character he had been developing instead.
 Black Lightning would ultimately join the Batman-led supergroup the Outsiders, was recruited by the Justice League of America but turned them down, but eventually joined as a reserve member in 1980.
 He is currently starring in his own TV show, Black Lightning, which began its final season

-Bumblebee is a member of the Teen Titans and Doom Patrol, she is considered by many to be the first Black woman superhero although Wonder Woman’s sister, Nubia, appeared previously in 1973.
+Bumblebee has been a member of the Teen Titans and Doom Patrol, she is considered by many to be the first Black woman superhero although Wonder Woman’s sister, Nubia, appeared previously in 1973.

 Come to think of it, outside of being small and smart, there’s not much to Bumblebee, and she’s semi-retired anyway.
-So here’s Wonder Woman’s sister, Nubia.
+So here’s Wonder Woman’s sister, Nubia”w

 Say, what?
 They couldn’t even show her on the cover?
 Isn’t it bad enough that she was stolen at birth by Ares, the God of War, and so didn’t obtain her sister’s powers?
 Well, Nubia’s probably not losing much sleep over it because for the first time she debuted she has a dedicated storyline.
 It’s in the graphic novel “Nubia: Real One, written by L.L.
 McKinney, a noted fantasy and comic author (and a Black woman).
 Nubia is also appearing in a comic that debuted this year, “Immortal Wonder Woman,” also written by McKinney.
 This is what she looks like in 2021, without the armor.